Where and when: Caprivi Strip, Namibia and Chobe National Park, Botswana, September 2025

 Back on the drive, we see a few black-backed Jackals – smaller than I had imagined.

-Another call on the guides walkie-talkie.
-The pride of lions are awake, and have move to be near the river.
+Another call on the guide’s walkie-talkie.
+The pride of lions are awake, and have moved to the river banks.

 The guide explains that this pride has senior females and several two year old male cubs.
 There are no male lions in the pride at present.